 From time-to-time FEIM receives special client requests on broker selection or instructions not to use certain brokers for client accounts, which FEIM may accommodate, reject or limit.
-Clients should be aware that there are certain consequences of specific instructions on restricting broker selection.
-Trades for these client accounts would be placed after the aggregated order, and these clients may be disadvantaged by the market impact of trading separately from the majority of FEIM's accounts, which could impact best execution for any such account.
-If possible, an order for a directed brokerage account may be able to be included with orders of other accounts with the objective of obtaining better execution for the directed brokerage account if the executing broker will transfer the billing and settlement of such orders to the directed broker, known as step outs.
+Clients should be aware that there are consequences for issuing client instructions restricting broker selection.
+Trades for such client accounts would be placed after the aggregated order, and these clients may be disadvantaged by the market impact of trading separately from the majority of FEIM's accounts, which could impact best execution for any such account.
+If possible, an order for a directed brokerage account may be able to be included with orders of other accounts with the objective of obtaining better execution for the directed brokerage account if the executing broker will transfer the billing and settlement of such orders to the directed broker, known as "step outs".
 To the extent step-outs are permitted by the executing and directed brokers, FEIM could potentially include directed transactions in aggregated orders.